 Gilgeous-Alexander, Thunder roll to 3-0 series lead with 106-85 win over the Pelicans

-Jalen Williams and Josh Giddey each scored 21 for the Thunder, who escaped Game 1 with a two-point victory before posting victory margins of 32 in Game 2 and 21 in Game 3.
+Since then, the Thunder have posted victory margins of 32 in Game 2 and 21 in Game 3, in no small part because of a relentless defensive effort that has kept the Pelicans to 92 or fewer points in all three games of the series.

+“We were ready to play,” Thunder coach Mark Daigneault said.
+“Our physicality again, our defense and focus on that end of the floor was really, really good, made them earn everything.
+And I thought that set the tone.”

-Top-seeded Oklahoma City hit 17 of 36 (47.2%) from 3-point range and held a lead of 10 points or more throughout the second half, going up by as many as 24 in the fourth quarter.
+Oklahoma City hit 17 of 36 (47.2%) from 3-point range and held a lead of 10 points or more throughout the second half, going up by as many as 24 in the fourth quarter.
+By then, a contingent of Thunder fans could be heard chanting, “OKC!
+OKC!” as New Orleans fans filed out.

+“We adjusted really well to the flow of the game.
+We got good looks,” Giddey said.
+“They threw a lot of different looks at us but we’ve got a lot of weapons on the floor at all times.
+So, guys made the right play, the extra pass.”

 Brandon Ingram scored 19 points and CJ McCollum had 16 for New Orleans, which struggled to hit from the perimeter and to take care of the ball.